 Accommodation at Easewell Farm

-At Easewell Farm Holiday Park we've got a luxury caravan called the Hideaway because it's tuckec away with two farmhouses, all with pretty views, in one corner of the Park.
+At Easewell Farm Holiday Park we've got a spacious caravan called the Hideaway because it's tucked away, with pretty views and a big decking, in one corner of the Park.

 Most of our North Devon campsite is dedicated to camping and touring and our pitches are flat but some are gently sloping.